Victorb98/Victorb98/README.md

 I’m curious, sceptical, and hungry to learn everything from automation to threat intel.
 I don’t just react to attacks.
 I try to anticipate them, understand the attacker’s mind, and stay one step ahead.
 It’s a grind, but that’s what keeps me going.

-**🛠️ **Tools & Tech I Use (Still Learning)** **
+**🛠️ **Tools & Tech I Use (Continuously Learning)** **

-Splunk & Sigma — Building detection rules and alerts to spot real threats 🎯🚨
+Splunk & Sigma, Building detection rules and alerts to spot real threats 🎯🚨

-Wireshark & tcpdump - Analysing network traffic to catch sketchy activity 📡🔍
+Wireshark & tcpdump, Analysing network traffic to catch sketchy activity 📡🔍

-Linux (Ubuntu, Kali) & Windows — System hardening, command-line ninja moves, and troubleshooting 🐧🪟🔧
+Linux (Ubuntu, Kali) & Windows, System hardening, command-line ninja moves, and troubleshooting 🐧🪟🔧

-Python Scripting — Automating repetitive SOC tasks and log parsing 🤖📝
+Python Scripting, Automating repetitive SOC tasks and log parsing 🤖📝

-VirusTotal — Investigating suspicious files and URLs with threat intelligence 🔎🦠
+VirusTotal, Investigating suspicious files and URLs with threat intelligence 🔎🦠

-TryHackMe & Hack The Box — Hands-on labs and challenges for continuous skill grinding 🎮🔥
+TryHackMe & Hack The Box, Hands-on labs and challenges for continuous skill grinding 🎮🔥